-A key figure in West Coast video and conceptual art, Paul Kos makes poetic and often playful works from humble materials mined for their physical properties and metaphorical possibilities.
+A pioneering figure in West Coast video and conceptual art, Paul Kos makes poetic and often playful works from humble materials mined for their physical properties and metaphorical possibilities.
 In the elegant Ice Makes Fire (1974–2004), Kos fashions a block of ice into a lens that can start a fire; in the enigmatic Warlock(ing) (1971), he sets small game traps to catch the rain.
-In this rare evening with the artist, Kos presents a collection of videos made across his nearly 40-year career and discusses the principles of his practice.
+In this rare evening with the artist, Kos presents a collection of videos made across 40 years and discusses the principles of his practice.

 Presented in collaboration with Video Data Bank (VDB) as part of the organization’s 40th Anniversary Year, this program also launches the VDB-produced box set Sympathetic Vibrations: The Videoworks of Paul Kos.